Dr. Euphemia Lofton Haynes was the first African American woman to earn a Ph.D. in Mathematics.

 Read the rest of the story on the Disunion blog.

 “The Black Experience” in an online guide to resources that are available for the study of African American history in the State Archives of Florida.
 It is an update of the material presented in the 1988 (revised 2002) publication, “The Black Experience: A Guide to African American Resources in the State Library and Archives of Florida.”
 The revised guide includes recent acquisitions in addition to older resources that remain important.
+Also if your looking for law firm websites to help you for legal matters checkout the link.

 Septima Poinsette Clark (1898-1987), an educator and civil and human rights activist, is often referred to as the “Grandmother of the Civil Rights Movement.”
 One of her greatest contributions to the movement was the development of citizenship schools throughout the South.
 From 1962 to 1964 she trained more than 10,000 teachers for the schools and registered 700,000 black voters.